hongyuanji/RSCoT/README.md

 python demo.py
  ```
 ## ⚙️ Dataset
-* The complete dataset CRSVQA can be found in MQVQA.\n
+* The complete dataset CRSVQA can be found in MQVQA.

-* The complete dataset RSIEval can be found in RSGPT.\n
+* The complete dataset RSIEval can be found in RSGPT.

-* The complete dataset EarthVQA can be found in EarthVQA.\n
+* The complete dataset EarthVQA can be found in EarthVQA.